eellak/gsoc2018-spacy/README.md

-## Problem statement - project goals
+## Problem statement and project goals

 We live in the era of data. **Every minute**, 3.8 billion internet users, produce content; more than 120 million emails , 500.000 Facebook comments, 3 million Google searches.
 If we want to process that amount of data efficiently, we need to process natural language.
 Open source projects such as spaCy, textblob, or NLTK contribute significantly to that direction and thus they need to be reinforced.